 ◆ ◆ ◆

-Darel Carey is a visual artist based in Los Angeles, California.
+Darel Carey is a visual artist based in Los Angeles.
 He was born in Curaçao, and grew up in Colton, California.
-He served in the US Air Force as a language analyst, then separated in 2012 to pursue an art career, graduating from Otis College of Art and Design with a Bachelor of Fine Arts degree in 2016.
-His current work includes abstract line drawings and optical tape installations.
-Visual and spatial perception are his main focus, using lines to shape and bend the perceived dimensions of a surface or a space.
-Darel has always had an affinity towards illusions and is fascinated by our visual understanding of the world around us.
-He is influenced by M.C.
-Escher in this regard.
-From tessellations to impossible geometric shapes and architecture, he enjoys the mathematical thinking involved in conceptualizing and contemplating such creations.
-Forming his line combinations organically, he appreciates the beauty of patterns found in nature, and attempts to embody these attributes in his art.
+He served in the US Air Force as a language analyst for 11 years, then separated in 2012 to pursue a career in art, graduating from Otis College of Art and Design with a Bachelor of Fine Arts degree in 2016.
+His current work includes dimensional line drawings and immersive tape installations.
+Optical and spatial perception are his main focus; he uses lines to shape and bend the perceived dimensions of a surface or a space.
+Darel has always had an affinity towards spatial perspectives and illusion, and is fascinated by our visual understanding of the world around us.
+He is influenced by MC Escher's geometrical illusions and tessellations, Carl Krull's line drawings, and Bridget Riley's optical paintings.
+Forming his line combinations organically, he appreciates the beauty of patterns and emergent properties found in nature, and attempts to embody these attributes in his art.

 ◆ ◆ ◆